santosharron/api-monitoring-system/README.md

 # Cognitive API Monitoring System with Predictive Alerting

-This project is a real-time API monitoring and anomaly detection system built to track and analyze API performance across AWS, Azure, and GCP environments.
-It monitors response times and error rates with environment-specific thresholds and uses historical trends to detect unusual spikes or changes in patterns.
-It predicts potential failures based on past data, assigns severity levels, and sends alerts through Slack or Email to help teams act before issues impact users.
-By correlating data across environments and identifying problems early, it helps engineering teams reduce downtime, improve reliability, and maintain consistent performance across cloud platforms—making it a valuable tool for businesses that rely on stable and responsive APIs.
+The AI Monitoring API System is a critical advancement in how we manage and protect our API operations across AWS, Azure, and GCP.
+This system monitors real-time performance, detects anomalies based on historical trends, and predicts potential failures before they occur.
+It enables our teams to respond quickly and decisively—often before any impact reaches our users.
+By correlating data across multiple cloud environments and delivering precise, actionable alerts, we’re not just reacting to issues—we’re staying ahead of them.
+This is a key step in strengthening our resilience, reducing downtime, and delivering consistent performance to our customers around the world.

 ## System Architecture